smiley-maker/PixelMon/README.md

 - **Discriminator:** The discriminator accepts an image and outputs the probability that the image is real given the training data.
 - **Generator:** The generator takes in a random noise vector and generates a new (fake) image.
 The goal of the model is to produce realistic enough data to fool the discriminator.

-## Dataset
+## Datasets

-The pixel art dataset is available on [Kaggle](https://www.kaggle.com/datasets/ebrahimelgazar/pixel-art/data).
+I used a pixel art dataset that is available on [Kaggle](https://www.kaggle.com/datasets/ebrahimelgazar/pixel-art/data).
 It contains 89,000 16x16 RGB pixel art images.
 A few example images from the data are shown below.

 <table>
   <tr>